 - 1 teaspoon toasted sesame oil

-- 2 cups short grain brown rice (leftover rice works great!)
+- 2 cups cooked brown rice (leftover rice works great)

 - ¼ cup chopped raw cashews